antran-phys/antran-phys.github.io/_pages/about.md

 ======

-**24/04/2024** One abstracted has been accepted to give a talk at CLEO-PR 2024 (Incheon, South Korea).
+**24/04/2024** One abstract on the microwave photonics study has been accepted to give a talk at CLEO-PR 2024 (Incheon, South Korea).

 **11/01/2024** My paper with the LPL team in Paris has been accepted to publish in APL Photonics: "Near- to mid-IR spectral purity transfer with a tunable frequency comb: Methanol frequency metrology over a 1.4 GHz span".

 **12/01/2024** My JCP paper has been chosen as an Editor's Pick.

 **11/01/2024** My paper with the PTCL team in Oxford has been accepted to publish in the Journal of Chemical Physics: "Continuous-Wave Cavity Ring-Down for High-Sensitivity Polarimetry and Magnetometry Measurements".

+**28/11/2023** I give a seminar at ISMO, Université Paris Saclay about the optical time scale generation using the NPL optical clocks.

+**12-15/10/2023** I give an invited talk at The 8th International Conference on Applied and Engineering Physics (ICAEP).

+**01/06/2023** I have been promoted to a Senior Scientist at NPL